genedan/TmVal/docs/intro.rst

 ..

-- TmVal provides equations of value computations for core financial instruments in actuarial science, such as annuities, loans, and arbitrary cash flow streams.
+- TmVal provides equations of value computations for core financial instruments in actuarial science, such as annuities, loans, bonds, and arbitrary cash flow streams.
 As development is still in the alpha stage, the types of investments TmVal supports is rapidly expanding.
-I expect the package to soon offer classes for bonds, stocks, and options.
+I expect the package to soon offer classes for stocks and options.

 ..